-divided in two by the winding river Lahn, the city s located 60km north of Frankfurt in the charming Lahn Valley.
+divided in two by the winding river Lahn, giesseen is located 60km north of Frankfurt in the charming Lahn Valley.
 The university, founded in 1607, has provided the city with a student population that today makes up over a third of the city's residents.

-A lively student city filled with atmosphere and charm, Gießen also boasts plentiful options for food-lovers.
+A lively student city filled with atmosphere and charm, Giessen also boasts plentiful options for food-lovers.
 In winter, head for coffee and cake in a cosy café or sample hearty regional specialties in a rustic pub.
-Come summer, sip on a locally-brewed beer at one of Gießen’s beer gardens or head for cocktails at the city’s riverside beach bar.
+Come summer, sip on a locally-brewed beer at one of the city's beer gardens or head for cocktails at the city’s riverside beach bar.

 How to get to Gießen

 As a main railway junction connecting several important routes, Gießen is easily accessible by train.
 Frankfurt (Main) train station is well connected to Giessen via S-Bahn, regional (RB and RE) as well as InterCity Express (ICE) trains - journey time around 45-60 minutes.

 Plan your journey and book train tickets online on the multilingual Deutsche Bahn site.

 By car, the journey time from Frankfurt is approximately 60 minutes.